 - Allow time to shake it out, dance it out, and/or yell it out

 - Wear a reminder of your commitment to let go.
-Click here to check out my favorite Zenned Out “let go” pieces.
+Click here to find your Zenned Out reminder.

 - Create a vision board of what your life would look like if you did let go, and place it somewhere you’ll see it regularly.

 - Create a mantra about what you’re letting go of.
-Write it down somewhere and place it where you’ll see it regularly or have a custom jewelry item made with your mantra on it as a wearable reminder.
+Write it down somewhere and place it where you’ll see it regularly.

 - Journal.
 Write out all of your fears associated with what you’re letting go of.
 I find that if I write out my fears and look at them, many of them are pretty silly and things I don’t have any control over in the first place.